 - Ecofriendly design

 Most modern water filters have eco-friendly designs.
-Some manufacturers use smart designs that do not rely on chemicals for purification of water.
+Some manufacturers use smart designs that do not rely on chemicals for the purification of water.
 Instead of chemical purification systems, most water filters use physical filtration mechanisms, e.g. by using activated carbon substrates.
 Water filters can also eliminate some chemicals like arsenic as well as other toxic metals like lead.
 Suffice it to say that water filters are an eco-friendly solution to water filtration.

 - Water filters will make your appliances more efficient

-Some of the water filters on the market have salt-free water softener and descaler features.
+Some of the water filters on the market have a salt-free water softener and descaler features.
 This is a feature that removes salt in water as part of the filtration process.
 Salinity in water is known to cause scaling of dishwashers, washing machines, dishwashers, and other household appliances.
 A scaled appliance is less efficient which means it uses almost twice the energy it should be using.
 An appliance that is not efficient not only wastes energy but also increases greenhouse gas emissions which is not good for the environment.
 A water filter can be said to the like the proverbial killing two birds with one stone – you get safe drinking water inexpensively but you also get more energy-efficient appliances.

 - Reducing the consumption of fossil fuels